EpocDotFr/sticky-notes-kanboard-sync/README.md

 A Python script to synchronize notes from Windows [Sticky Notes](https://en.wikipedia.org/wiki/Sticky_Notes) to [Kanboard](https://kanboard.net/).

+## Prerequisites

-**Only official Sticky Notes applications are supported** (not the ones made by third-parties).
+Python 3 and a Windows OS with Sticky Notes. **Only official Sticky Notes applications are supported** (not the ones made by third-parties).

 Supported versions are the ones you found in:

   - Windows Vista (Gadget for [Windows Sidebar](https://en.wikipedia.org/wiki/Windows_Desktop_Gadgets))
   - Windows 7 (for technical reasons notes color can't be synchronized for this version)
-  - Windows 8 (TODO, but must be the same as on Windows 7)
+  - Windows 8 (for technical reasons notes color can't be synchronized for this version)
   - Windows 10
     - Initial release (for technical reasons notes color can't be synchronized for this version)
     - Anniversary Update

-## Prerequisites

-Python 3.
-And obviously Windows.

 ## Installation